 I think the IHG Premier Card is absolutely worth having.
 While this isn’t a card I would put much spending on, the card is worth the $89 annual fee for the incredible perks that it offers.
 The card offers an anniversary free night certificate, a fourth night free on award redemptions, IHG Rewards Club Platinum status, a Global Entry fee credit, and more.

-IHG isn’t my favorite hotel group, but they have 5,000+ locations, and I inevitably end up staying at their hotels several times per year, because they often have the best options.
+IHG isn’t my favorite hotel group, but there are 5,000+ locations, and I inevitably end up staying at IHG hotels several times per year, because they often have the best options.

 Let’s look at a few other aspects of the card, though:

 Quick Comparison: IHG Premier Vs. IHG Traveler Card